JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 The September 2011 board meeting minutes of the Aylesbury New Deal for Communities (by now renamed Creation Trust), confirmed that _“at the time of writing the AAAP each [affordable housing] unit was supported with £125k of funding, this has now been reduced to £25,000”_ [OCD24, para 2.4]

 @.
-How much funding is there now per unit?
-What does Mayor's current funding programme say?

-@.
-The previous inquiry was (mis)led to believe that NHHT would receive £27m from the Mayor's 2014-16?
-AHP - what has happened to this?
+It is understood that NHHT has secured funding for the FDS from the Mayor's current AHP funding programme for his new 'London Affordable Rent' tenure.
+This amounts to £60,000 funding per affordable dwelling and is still not even half of the original funding envisaged by the AAAP.

 @.
 The Sustainability Assessment for the AAAP said: